pkolo/dc-bill-data/README.md

 ### Purpose
-An attempt at flagging congressional bills that seek to interfere with DC city laws.
+Work in progress -- An attempt at flagging congressional bills that seek to interfere with DC city laws.